This page is available on dedicated instances with VPC enabled

 Using VPC Network Peering.

-To accept the peering request, go to the VPC tab in the CloudAMQP Console and click Accept for the pending request.
+To accept the peering request, go to the VPC tab in the CloudAMQP Console and create a peering request from the CloudAMPQ VPC to your GCP account.